 Register for exams!

 The TUM Language Center offers more than 15 languages, including German language courses during the semester as well as tandem learning partnerships (see their special programs).
 International exchange students are welcome to join, but do register well in advance in order to secure a place.
 The courses are free of charge, but they fill up very quickly!!!
 Check also their intensive language courses taking place during the semester breaks.

 Working in Munich

-For advice on an internship in the industry sector, do refer to the carefully selected information and contacts from the TUM Career Service.
+For advice on an internship in the industry sector, please do refer to the carefully selected information and contacts from the TUM Career Service.

 How much are you allowed to work?